openstack/keystone/doc/source/contributor/services.rst

    "service:foobar:update": "role:member"
    "service:foobar:delete": "role:admin"

-How to I incorporate authorization scopes into a service?
+How do I incorporate authorization scopes into a service?
 =========================================================

 Now that you understand the advantages of a shared approach to policy